casibase/casibase-website/docs/basic/core-concepts.md

 There are two primary types of providers in Casibase:

-- **Storage Provider:**The Storage Provider facilitates the storage and retrieval of data within Casibase.
+- **Storage Providers.** The Storage Providers facilitates the storage and retrieval of data within Casibase.
 It supports various storage options, including:
   - AWS
   - Azure
   - Local File System

-- **AI Provider:**The AI Provider is responsible for handling AI-related tasks and services in Casibase.
+- **AI Providers.** The AI Providers are responsible for handling AI-related tasks and services in Casibase.
 It supports multiple AI models and technologies, including:
   - OpenAI
   - ChatGLM
   - InternLM